ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+use 6f salt.
+In many &lt;v»se9 of
+disordered stomach, a toaBfioonful of
 Bait is a certain euro.
 In tlio violent
 internal aching, termed colic, add a
 teaspoonful of salt to a pint of eold